grompe/BTWTweak/patcher/readme.txt

   hatch chicks from eggs placed on a padding block and immediately below an active light block.

+- Increased delay for seeds rooting themselves to 2 seconds

 v0.9d

 - Removed restriction to Java 6/7 because of the way script engine was used.